DanEdens/Resume/Portfolio.md

 ### As of 9/14 This is WIP, You are Welcome to still take a look, but Please excuse the construction :)

-# Automation to support Geo Project managers:
+# Desktop Applications:

 # Project 1.
 Sitecheck Scanner: FrontEnd Monitoring Tool

-Welcome to Sitecheck Scanner, a passion project that evolved into a tool to empower Geo-Instrument's field technicians.
+Sitecheck Scanner started a personal convenience project that evolved into a tool to empower Geo-Instrument's field technicians.
-As a fellow field technician at heart, I know the challenges faced by staying updated in a dangerous environment.
+We faced many challenges working in remote locations, and this caused delays in Client communication.
+I created Sitecheck Scanner to help field technicians stay updated with their current status, and facilitate teamwork.

     This was my answer to the question: "How can I improve Incident response?"